ReserveNetwork/R-Link/README.md

 **Create an Identity**

-On the Reticulum Network, anyone can have any number of Identities.
+On the Reserve Network, anyone can have any number of Identities.
 You may opt to use your real name, or you may decide to be completely anonymous.
 The choice is yours.

-A Reticulum Identity is a public/private key-pair.
+A Reserve Network Identity is a public/private key-pair.
 You control the private key used to generate destination addresses, encrypt content and prove receipt of data with unforgeable delivery acknowledgements.

 Your public key is shared with the network when you send an announce, and allows others on the network to automatically discover a route to a destination you control.

-At this time, Reserve Network R-Link generates a new Identity the first time you launch it.
+At this time, R-Link generates a new Identity the first time you launch it.
 A future update will allow you to create and manage multiple identities.

 For now, if you want to change, or reset your identity, you can access the identity file at `~/.r-link/identity`.